ALMA Observations of the DART Impact: Characterizing the Ejecta at Sub-Millimeter Wavelengths: Modeling and Interpretation

 Dust masses were calculated for each execution following the methods of \cite{Jewitt1990} and \cite{Boissier2012}.
 We calculated the grain absorption efficiency, $Q$\subs{abs}, at $\lambda=0.87$ mm using Mie theory for spherical, homogeneous grains with the \texttt{miepython} package\footnote{The software is available on GitHub \texttt{miepython} codebase: \url{https://github.com/scottprahl/miepython} under an MIT license \citep{Prahl2022}.}.
 Calculating $Q$\subs{abs} requires knowledge of the grain size and the complex refractive index, $m_\lambda$, which is directly related to the optical constants $(n,k)$ of the material as $m_\lambda=n-ik$.
 The composition and optical properties of ordinary chondrites are likely the best proxy to that of the ejecta, as sample return material from the Hayabusa mission to asteroid Itokawa \citep{Nakamura2011} demonstrated a link between S-type asteroids such as Didymos-Dimorphos \citep{deLeon2006,Cheng2018} and ordinary chondrites.
 We are not aware of optical constants at $\lambda = 0.87$ mm measured for ordinary chondrite particles in the literature, and there is a general paucity of optical constants at $\lambda = 0.87$ mm for materials that may be similar to the S-type regolith within Dimorphos.
-As a first-order approximation to ordinary chondrite material, we consider a mixture of 2/3 crystalline pyroxene to 1/3 crystalline olivine as representative of the ejecta grain composition \citep{Lawrence2007}.
-Although there are optical constants reported for crystalline olivines \citep{Fabian2001} and for amorphous olivines and pyroxenes \citep{Jager2003}, as far as we are aware, there are no available optical constants for crystalline pyroxenes at $\lambda = 0.87$ mm.
+A mixture of crystalline olivine and crystalline pyroxene may serve as a first-order approximation to ordinary chondrite material \citep{Lawrence2007} and thus representative of the grain composition.
+Although there are optical constants reported for low-Fe crystalline olivines \citep{Fabian2001} and for amorphous olivines and pyroxenes \citep{Jager2003}, as far as we are aware, there are no available optical constants for crystalline pyroxenes at $\lambda = 0.87$ mm.

-In light of this situation, we used optical constants to calculate refractive indexes for four separate materials when calculating $Q$\subs{abs}: (1) pure crystalline olivine, (2) pure amorphous olivine (forsterite), (3) pure amorphous pyroxene (enstatite), and (4) a representative refractive index for a mixture of 2/3 amorphous pyroxene to 1/3 amorphous olivine.
-The latter was calculated using the Maxwell-Garnett effective medium theory (EMT) as in \cite{Kruegel1994}, and was chosen to demonstrate the effect of a pyroxene-olivine mixture vs.\,pure olivine or pure pyroxene.